Chaitalykundu/Data-Engineer/11-Terraform/Theory/Provider/local/theory.md

+# Local Provider

+The Local provider is used to manage local resources, such as files.

+Use the navigation to the left to read about the available resources.

 we have made use of the `local_sensitive_file` resource type to mask the contents of the file from the execution plan.

 &nbsp;